matheuscscp/gke-metadata-server/README.md

 Docs: [link](https://cloud.google.com/iam/docs/workload-identity-federation-with-kubernetes).

-Examples for all the configurations described in this section are available here:
+Examples for all the configuration described in this section are available here:
 [`./terraform/test.tf`](./terraform/test.tf).
 This is where we provision the infrastructure required for testing this project in CI and development.